apluslms/grading-base/README.md

         For example, `capture` redirects stderr to this file.
         If stderr is normal output (e.g. with python unit tests), then you should consider using `err-to-out`.

-    * `/feedback/errors`:
+    * `/feedback/grading-script-errors`:

-        Errors that should be visible only to staff.
+        Errors that should be visible only to the staff.
-        This file is added as a part of `grading_data` and send to the grading service.
+        This file is added as a part of `grading_data` with key `errors` and send to the grading service.
         Then, data can be shown in the LMS to the course staff.
         Data is expected to be plain text messages from `run.sh` and other tools.
-        You can add `exec 2>> /feedback/errors` in start of your `run.sh` to capture problems from there.
+        By default, `/gw` redirects stdout and stderr from the `run.sh` to this file.

-    * `/feedback/error`:
+    * `/feedback/submission-set-error`:

         If this file contains `true`, then the submission is set in an error state in the LMS.
         You can use `set-error` in your script to set this file.